andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

     - I didn't touch a single line of code coming into Cornell
 - Math Background
     - I did a subset of Multi-Variable Calculus in high school
-    - I never qualified for any awards for competition math.
+    - I didn't participate much for competition math.

 ##### Degree:
 B.S, M.Eng in Computer Science